loopbackio/loopback-next/packages/cli/README.md

     ```sh
     Usage:
-      lb4 example [options] [<example-name>]
+      lb4 example [<example-name>] [options]

     Options:
       -h,   --help           # Print the generator's options and usage
             --skip-cache     # Do not remember prompt answers                                Default: false
             --skip-install   # Do not automatically install dependencies                     Default: false
+            --force-install  # Fail on install dependencies error                            Default: false
+      -c,   --config         # JSON file name or value to configure options
+      -y,   --yes            # Skip all confirmation prompts with default or provided value
+            --format         # Format generated code using npm run lint:fix

+    Arguments:
+      example-name  # Name of the example to clone  Type: String  Required: false

+    Available examples:
+      todo: Tutorial example on how to build an application with LoopBack 4.
+      todo-list: Continuation of the todo example using relations in LoopBack 4.
+      hello-world: A simple hello-world Application using LoopBack 4.
+      log-extension: An example extension project for LoopBack 4.
+      rpc-server: A basic RPC server using a made-up protocol.
+      soap-calculator: An example on how to integrate SOAP web services
+      express-composition: A simple Express application that uses LoopBack 4 REST API.
     ```

 9. To generate artifacts from an OpenAPI spec into your application